terales/blackbird-docs/src/content/docs/concepts/triggers.md

 ![Polling](../../../assets/docs/triggers/Polling.gif)

-## Checkpoints - coming soon
+## Checkpoints

-This innovative feature will enable in-Bird triggers, allowing your Bird to wait for an specific event to occur before moving on to the following action.
+This innovative feature enables in-Bird triggers, allowing your Bird to wait for a specific event to occur before moving on to the subsequent steps.
+Find more information about Checkpoints in a dedicated entry [here](https://docs.blackbird.io/concepts/checkpoints/).